What is Lyme disease?

-The EM rash usually appears 7 to 14 days after tick exposure.
+The EM rash may appear within 3-32 days (usually 1-2 weeks) after exposure.
 Some patients never have early symptoms of Lyme disease, but become sick with more severe symptoms from weeks to months after tick exposure.

 How is Lyme disease diagnosed and treated?

 The diagnosis of Lyme disease is based primarily on signs and symptoms of illness.
 Laboratory tests for Lyme disease may be done on a patient’s blood to help confirm the diagnosis.
-When Lyme disease is detected early, it is treated with oral antibiotics, such as doxycycline or amoxicillin.
+When Lyme disease is detected early, it is treated with oral antibiotics such as doxycycline or amoxicillin and treatment usually lasts for 10-21 days.
 In the later stages of Lyme disease, antibiotic treatment lasts longer, is more complicated, and patient response to treatment is slower.